 Just like posts in WordPress, you can organize your forms into Tags.
 This feature is off by default because it does not necessarily apply to all types of users who accept donations.

 To enable it, go to “Donations > Settings”, and go to the “Display Options” tab.
-Towards the bottom of that page, you’ll see a section called “Taxonomies”.
-There you can enable both Tags and Categories for your forms.
+You’ll see a section called “Taxonomies” where you can enable both Tags and Categories for your forms.